 "We then tell the kid the highest number – with phrasing like, ‘A goal weight is just our best estimate of where your body and brain will work best.
 It's also going to move up as you get older and/or taller, so the goal is a moving target and will go up.
 It’s based on where you were healthy long before this illness.
 Because kids grow all the time, any number we say is going to probably be the highest you’ve heard and it will probably feel upsetting, but it’s important we go over it so that you’ve heard it and the numbers seem less scary over time.
 Keep in mind that we are flexible on your goal weight and if your brain and your body are completely better earlier than we think, that’s fine.
 Likewise if you’re not totally better or not thinking clearly at the number we say now you may need more.
 We are fine as long as you are really truly fine and your eating disorder is gone.'

 Then we tell the kid the highest number in the range.
 Watch the meltdown.
 And then keep going."Rebecka Peebles, Children's Hospital of Philadelphia, personal communication

 Often, the meltdowns happen not in the therapist's office, but in the car on the way home.
-The parents need all their parently skills to weather the storm (see chapter 14 of my book) and make sure the next meal is eaten (in particular chapters 6, 7 and 8).
-They can do this a lot more confidently when there's teamwork with clinicians.
+The parents need all their parently skills to weather the storm (see chapter 14 of my book) and make sure the next meal is eaten (in particular chapters 6, 7 and 8 — there's also loads in my Bitesize audio collection). parents can do this a lot more confidently when there's teamwork with clinicians.

 Note that Rebecka Peebles, whom I quoted above, is not dogmatic about telling all kids their target weight: "If I see a 7 year old who has no concept of weight at all, then we won’t.
 If parents refuse permission we won’t.
 But it’s really hard to do good work without being transparent."